edamontology/edamontologyDocs/technical_details.rst

 =================

 .. note::
   An outline of the technical implementation of EDAM is below.
 EDAM makes light use of `OWL <https://www.w3.org/OWL/>`_ logic/modelling and focuses on providing quality information for a basic set of *concepts*, with *relations* between these concepts and a very simple set of *rules* governing the conceptual relationships.
+Concepts have unique IDs and persistently resolvable URLs.

 Concepts
 --------